-Author has written 100 stories for Harry Potter, Doctor Who, Labyrinth, and Pretender.
+Author has written 102 stories for Harry Potter, Doctor Who, Labyrinth, Pretender, and Supernatural.

 Dear Russell...
 How COULD you let this happen?